Any2suited66/RedfinFiltersTest/README.md

 2. The house_filter_test also fails for the same reason as the townhouse_filter_test does.
 Multiple 'Ready to build' properties are shown in the results.

-I wish I had more time to work on this and I probably will in my free time.
+I wish I had more time to work on this and probably will in my free time.
 Thank you in advance for any feedback you provide, it is much appreciated.
 I am really trying to improve myself as a QA engineer.